JakubKocerha/milestonep1-my-arctic-life/readme.md

 2. Environmental
 - The right, meaningful and explanatory guidance should help the target group of people attain a stronger relationship to nature materially so crucial to their comfort zones wrapped in the city life.
 Their overall attitude should reach more understanding through participation and a careful approach to living in one of the last pristine natural environments left in Europe.

+## User Experience (UX)
+### User stories
+#### First Time visitor Goals
+1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the life of the presented person.
+2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+3. As a First Time Visitor, I want to find out more about the person living, to me, in the very unconventional and foreign environment with which I don't have any experience.
+I also want to locate his social media links to see his followings on social media to determine how authentic the site's content is.

+#### Returning Visitor Goals
+1. As a returning visitor, I want to be able to follow the life events of the person.
+2. As a returning visitor, I want to have easy contact with the person.

+#### Frequent User Goals
+1. As a Frequent User, I want to check any newly added photos a videos.

+### Design
+#### Colour Scheme
+ - The main colors used based on the site's designer decision:
+ * #2e2929
+ * #e9faed
+ * rgb(50, 82, 22)
+ * rgb(233, 250, 237)
+ * rgb(152, 0, 0)
+ * rgb(46, 41, 41)
+ * rgb(19, 53, 204)
+ * rgb(223, 48, 48)

+#### Typography
+- Font for the main heading _Mountains of Christmas_ chosen for its divergence from the rest of the content and visual memorizing by the user.
+Font for the rest of the site textual content often used in combination with _Mountains of Christmas_ was chosen _Lato_.
+- As a fallback font in case the other main fonts don't work was chosen Sans Serif.

+#### Imagery
+- Imagery is the core component of the site.
+It transforms the user's abstract visualizations of the arctic into the specificity of the location.
+It is striking, contrastive, and clean.

 ## Features